 What will I study?

-Artistic Culture in the Hispanic world
+Artistic culture in the Hispanic world:

-Students will also study a Spanish language film in the first year.
+You will also study a Spanish language film in the first year.

-Year 2:Multiculturalism in Hispanic society
+Multiculturalism in Hispanic society

 Aspects of political life in the Hispanic world

-You will have a lesson with the Spanish assistant each week, and you will be encouraged to spend some time in a Spanish-speaking country during the course.
+You will have a short lesson with the Spanish teacher each week, and you will be encouraged to spend some time in a Spanish-speaking country during the course.